-Generic Routing Encapsulation
+Generic Routing Encapsulation (GRE)

 Generic Routing Encapsulation (GRE) is a tunneling protocol that can encapsulate a wide variety of protocol packet types inside IP tunnels.
-GRE is used to create a virtual point-to-point link between routers at remote points in a network.
+GRE tunnels on an OmniSwitch are used to create a wire-rate virtual point-to-point link between routers at remote points in a network.
 This feature supports the creation, administration, and deletion of IP interfaces whose underlying virtual device is a GRE tunnel.